ErpNetDocs/tech/advanced/data-objects/track-changes.md

 **Steps:**

 1. Create a record in *Entity Types*, specifying the desired entity.
-2. In the *Track Changes Level* field, fill the desired tracking level.
+2. In the *Track Changes Level* field, fill in the desired tracking level.
 3. Save and close.
 4. Tracking will soon start.